 Ultrasound imaging is most often associated with pregnancy, but it has a wide variety of uses.
 It may be ordered to investigate pain, swelling, or other symptoms, and can be the first step in determining the cause for symptoms affecting the soft tissues of the body.
-For example, in the abdomen it can help check for kidney stones, liver disease, tumours, and the cause of stomach pain or bloating.

 One of the most commonly requested ultrasound exams is the abdominal ultrasound.
 This exam assesses the aorta, liver, pancreas, gallbladder, kidneys, and spleen.
 Multiple still images are taken to represent the location, texture, and blood flow of each organ.